AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Highlighting dispatching calls
 ==============================

-Dispatching calls in Ada and C++ source code are highlighted by default in GPS via the :file:`dispatching.py` plug-in.
+By default, dispatching calls in Ada and C++ source code are highlighted in GPS via the :file:`dispatching.py` plug-in.

-Based on the cross-reference information, this plug-in will highlight (with a special color that you can configure in the preferences dialog) all calls that are dispatching (or calls to virtual methods in C++).
-A dispatching call, in Ada, is a subprogram call where the actual subprogram that is called is not known until run time, and is chosen based on the tag of the object (so this of course only exists when you are using object-oriented programming).
+Based on the cross-reference information, this plug-in highlights (with a special color you can configure in the preferences dialog) all calls that are dispatching in Ada or calls to virtual methods in C++.
+A dispatching call in Ada is a subprogram call where the actual subprogram called is not known until run time and is chosen based on the tag of the object.

-To disable this highlighting (which might sometimes be slow if you are using big sources, even though the highlighting itself is done in the background), you can go to the :menuselection:`Tools --> Plug-ins` menu, and disable the :file:`dispatching.py` plug-in.
+Disable this highlighting (which may be slow if you have large sources), go to the :menuselection:`Tools --> Plug-ins` menu and disable the :file:`dispatching.py` plug-in.